Laurie Mansfield: Theatre producer

 In 1989, Mansfield co-produced Buddy: The Buddy Holly Story, which completed 13 years in London's West End, and was subsequently produced across the world.

 He co-produced the Olivier Award-winning musical Jolson in London's West End then Toronto.
 Jolson has also toured in the United States and Australia.
 In 1999, Mansfield co-produced the Olivier Award-winning Defending the Caveman in London.
 In October 1999, he was the lead producer on Great Balls of Fire, the Jerry Lee Lewis story, at the Cambridge Theatre.

 In 2006, his first co-production with Bill Kenwright was the original tour of This Is Elvis.
 The pair went on to co-produce many successful touring musicals including West End hit Dreamboats and Petticoats and its sequel Dreamboats and Miniskirts; Save the Last Dance for Me; Laughter in the Rain: The Neil Sedaka Story; and Cilla The Musical, based on the early life of Cilla Black, written by the award-winning Jeff Pope.

 Charity work

 Mansfield is the Life President of the Royal Variety Charity (formerly the Entertainment Artistes' Benevolent Fund), which maintains the retirement home for entertainers, Brinsworth House in Twickenham.
 Through the RVC, he is closely involved with The Royal Variety Show, the proceeds of which support the charity's work.
-He is also chairman of the British Forces Foundation (founded by Jim Davidson), formed to promote and support the armed forces for charitable means by entertaining servicemen and women around the world.
+He is also President of the British Forces Foundation (founded by Jim Davidson), formed to promote and support the armed forces for charitable means by entertaining servicemen and women around the world.